Voice alarm systems

 The equipment of a VAS (meaning electronic control system VACIE, power supplies and loudspeakers) is to be tested and certified by a notified body (NB) on the following standards by the manufacturer:

-• electronic system (“VACIE”): EN 54-16
+• Electronic system (“VACIE”): EN 54-16

-• power supply (PSE): EN 54-4
+• Power supply (PSE): EN 54-4

-• loudspeaker: EN 54-24
+• Loudspeaker: EN 54-24

 We provide a wide range of certified voice alarm equipment, from electronic systems (VACIEs) including power supplies up to loudspeakers.